Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

-\ifincludeFileArray sorting is a pivotal research area in computer science.
-In this subsection, we employ $\bOIE$, Complete Sequential Addition and Complete Sequential Multiplication to analyze the implementation of parallel array sorting via an algebraic approach.
-Through this example, we demonstrate that $\bOIE$ and sequential operations can not only reshape our perspectives on observing the real world in the physical domain, but also directly incorporate subjectivity into program design and many industrial applications.
+\EBL \ifincludeFile Array sorting is a pivotal research area in computer science.
+In this subsection, we employ $\bOIE$, $\oplus|_{\alpha}^{\beta}$ and $\otimes$ to analyze the implementation of parallel array sorting via an algebraic approach.
+Through this example, we demonstrate that $\bOIE$ and sequence operations can not only reshape the theory of parallel and sequential computation, but also directly incorporate subjectivity into program design and many industrial applications.